abdulvahapmutlu/vit-eurosat-classification/README.md

 - SeaLake

 ## Model Architecture
 The Vision Transformer (ViT) model treats an image as a sequence of patches, similar to tokens in Natural Language Processing (NLP).
 Each patch is linearly embedded and passed through transformer layers.
 This approach allows the model to capture complex spatial dependencies more effectively than traditional CNNs.
-Tiny model of ViT was used.
+A tiny model of ViT was used.

 ### Key Features:
 - **Patch Size:** 16x16